m3o7/rasm/README.md

 [r]aspberry pi -> [a]rduino -> [s]tepper [m]otors (library to controll the hardware stack)

+## Goal
+The goal of this repository is it to create a simple plotter - along the lines of [Der Kritzler](http://tinkerlog.com/2011/09/02/der-kritzler/).

 ## Hardware
 * Raspberry Pi (thank you PyCon 2013 for this AWESOME gift :-)
 * Arduino Uno